voloshmiak/e-commerce-platform/README.md

 - **Decoupled Services:** Each microservice has its own database and logic.
 - **Containerized Environment:** All services are containerized with Docker for consistency across development, testing, and production.
 - **Centralized Entry Point:** A single API Gateway routes all external traffic to the appropriate service.
-- **Service-to-Service Communication:** Services communicate with each other via REST APIs or gRPC.
+- **Service-to-Service Communication:** Services communicate with each other via gRPC or Apache Kafka.
-- **Automated Discovery:** Services dynamically register and discover each other using a Service Discovery tool.
-- **CI/CD Ready:** The project is structured to easily integrate with CI/CD pipelines for automated builds and deployments.

 ##  ⚙️ Technology Stack